smok-serwis/zookeeper-volume/README.md

-Note that if you keep your Docker root in other place than `/var/lib/docker`, best install from source, before which change the path in `config.json`
+Note that if you keep your Docker root in other place than `/var/lib/docker`, best install from source, before which change the path in `config.json`, or alternatively symlink this location to your target.

 If you logs are stored somewhere else than `/var/log`, you best do it too.
+Or symlink, it's your choice.

 ## Building from source